This article is a companion piece to this video

 - Visual cues can go a long way.
 If a worker is wearing the logo of the employer, they do not look like an independent contractor.
 Likewise, driving a vehicle with the employer’s logo makes a worker look like an employee.
 If you put yourself in the shoes of the insured, ask yourself whether the insured would think they were dealing with an employee of the employer in question.

 - Of course, payment methods are relevant.
 If a worker is paid an hourly rate or is on salary, it suggests an employee.
 Whereas, if they are paid per service or job completed, it suggests an independent contractor.
-Workers who invoice employees look more like independent contractors.
+Workers who invoice employers look more like independent contractors.
 Providing benefits to a worker certainly suggests an employee, whereas a 1099 indicates an independent contractor.
 If your insured paid the worker directly, rather than the employer, it suggests an independent contractor.

-- If the employer provides extensive control over the job itself, that suggest the worker is an employee.
+- If the employer provides extensive control over the job itself, that suggests the worker is an employee.
 How much instruction is the employer providing in order to complete the job?
 Does the employer have the right to stop the work for inspection or changes?
 Does the employer change details, or provide alterations to the worker’s project?

 - Requirements regarding security checks or other procedural restrictions suggests an employee/employer relationship.